prog4biol/pfb2024/workshops/NGS/README.md

     $ plot-bamstats -r Ecoli.gc -p SRR21901339 SRR21901339.stats

     # Finally, open the output HTML file in your web Safari browser:
-    $ open -a Safari.app SRR21901339.html
+    $ open SRR21901339.html
     ```
     - What fraction of reads were mapped to the genome?
     - What is the mode insert size of the sequencing library?
-Are the outer-most distances between reads (template lengths) reasonably Normally-distributed?
+Is insert size reasonably Normally-distributed?
-    - Are the majority of reads pairs mapped in forward-reverse (FR), reverse-forward (RF), or other orientation?
+    - Are the majority of reads pairs mapped in Inward (forward-revers, FR), Outward (reverse-forward, RF), or other orientation?
-    - Below which base-quality score value does the majority of mismatches occur? **Record this value to use for Problem 12.**
+    - Below which base-quality value does the majority of mismatches occur? **Record this value to use for Problem 12.**
        >*NOTE*: The reads were generated from a strain different from the reference strain and signal from biological SNP differences will also be reflected in the plot.